-For their previous project subsidystories.eu Open Knowledge International and Open Knowledge Germany collected all data for the 2007-2013 and 2014-2020 funding periods, which set the foundation for the quantitative analysis in this report.
 All EU member states' ESIF websites were analyzed and evaluated against the governing EU regulation with special attention towards usability, data access and their availability in English.
 We have concluded that Lithuania, Poland and Bulgaria had the most useful websites, with Poland on top of the ranking due to their clever use of illustrations.
 Overall only 16 of the 28 member states provide English translations to their websites, which makes access for other EU citizens difficult.

-This report has evaluated the different data formats of the beneficiary lists available on the websites, asking whether the downloadable datasets were available in Machine Readable Format.
-Machine Readable means that the data is presented in a form that can be processed by a computer, which is crucial for further analysis and comparison.
 Machine readability of data formats has improved substantially in the 2014-2020 period, with less and less PDFs being published.
-However, member states are still far from completely adhering to the EU regulation with only 22 of 28 countries having released the beneficiary lists as of February 2017.
+However, member states are still far from completely adhering to the EU regulation with only 23 of 28 countries having released their data as of February 2017.
 Furthermore, six member states still used close data formats such as PDF or specifically designed webapps, which do not allow for easy data extraction or comparative analysis.

-While the subsidystories.eu project scraped and cleaned this data, to make it accessible for everyone, it should have never been necessary, if the member states would have complied with the regulations.
-In short, the data quality has improved in the funding period 2014 - 2020, as comparted to the 2007-2013 funding period, but much remains to be done.
+While subsidystories.eu scraped and cleaned this data to make it accessible for everyone, it should have never been necessary, had the member states complied with the regulations.
+In short, the data quality has improved in the funding period 2014-2020, as compared to the 2007-2013 funding period, but much remains to be done.

-Abbreviations and Acronyms

-Table of Contents

-List of Figures

-List of Tables

-1 Introduction
+SUMMARY OF RECOMMENDATIONS

+- 1. Require member states to make websites available in English - 2.
+Make CSV or JSON the mandatory format for beneficiary data - 3.
+Include information on the legal form of the beneficiary - 4.
+Require standardised date-notation - 5.
+Provide standardised way to make non Euro amounts comparable - 6.
+Provide the following amounts: applied, allocated, and paid out. - 7.
+Provide project funding broken down by EU Amount, Member State Amount, Third Party Amount, and a Total Amount - 8.
+Provide information on the following dates and milestones in the project: start, finish, payment date and duration - 9.
+Provide sufficient information to link the beneficiary lists to the programmes by CCI codes - 10.
+Provide sufficient geographical information for both beneficiary and project location

+INTRODUCTION

 This report was written for the EU financed project OpenBudgets.eu.
-It includes the previously published deliverable 6.3 Quality index of EU structural funds data to assure that the research approach of the deliverable 6.6 Final Report: Data Quality can be easily followed.
-The data that this report relies on is based on earlier work by the Open Knowledge Foundation Germany and Open Knowledge International in their "Subsidystories.eu" project.
+The data that this report relies upon is based on earlier work by the Open Knowledge Foundation Germany and Open Knowledge International in their "Subsidystories.eu" project, jointly financed by ADESSIUM Foundation and OpenBudgets.eu.

 In this project the ERDF, ESF and CF data for both the 2007-2013 and 2014-2020 period were collected for all EU member states.
-Data was mapped and visualized with the Open Fiscal Data package and is open and available at www.subsidystories.eu.
-Therefore, this report will exceed the requirements of looking at the 2014-2020 period and offer insight into the way the data and the online portals have improved.
-The report will be divided into four main parts: firstly policy background will be provided, followed by a section on how the data quality will be evaluated and ranked according to the EU's criteria.
+Data was mapped and visualized with the Open Fiscal Data package also used in the OpenBudgets.eu project and is open and available at www.subsidystories.eu.

+The report is divided into four main parts: firstly some policy background will be provided, followed by a section on how the data was obtained including a ranking on the member states' data portals.
+Thereafter, the data quality will be evaluated and ranked according to the EU's criteria.
 Lastly, opportunities for visualizing and analyzing the EU's spending data will be discussed.

-2 EU Policy Background
+I. POLICY BACKGROUND